petar-m/EventBrokerSlim/EventBrokerSlim/ReadMe.md

 serviceProvider.UsePersistentEventBroker(throwOnValidationErrors: true);
 ```

-On startup, validation checks that every handler with a `handlerName` has its event type in `EventRegistry`, and every event in `EventRegistry` has at least one named handler.
+On startup, validation checks that every handler with a `handlerName` has its event type in `EventRegistry`, and every event in `EventRegistry` has at least one named handler (including `NullPipeline` registrations).
 Set `throwOnValidationErrors: true` for strict mode (default logs warnings).

 ## Important Considerations

-- **At-least-once delivery** — a crash after claiming may cause duplicate processing.
+- **At-least-once delivery** - a crash after claiming may cause duplicate processing.
 Handlers must be idempotent.
-- **Escaped exceptions are dead-lettered** — if an exception escapes the pipeline unhandled, the record is immediately dead-lettered. `IRetryPolicy` is not consulted.
+- **Escaped exceptions are dead-lettered** - if an exception escapes the pipeline unhandled, the record is immediately dead-lettered. `IRetryPolicy` is not consulted.
 Handle exceptions inside the pipeline.
-- **Name stability** — changing `handlerName` or `EventRegistry` names breaks the link to existing storage records.
+- **Name stability** - changing `handlerName` or `EventRegistry` names breaks the link to existing storage records.
-- **Serialization** — event types must be serializable.
+- **Serialization** - event types must be serializable.
 Each `IEventStorage` implementation owns its serialization format.
-- **Not event sourcing** — completed records are deleted after `CompletedRecordTtl`.
+- **Not event sourcing** - completed records are deleted after `CompletedRecordTtl`.
-- **Not a transactional outbox** — writes to storage are not atomic with the caller's database transaction.
+- **Not a transactional outbox** - writes to storage are not atomic with the caller's database transaction.